kanth340/getanidea/README.md

 # getanidea
-website for hosting ideas with pros,cons and likes and acquiring idea
+website for hosting ideas with pros,cons and likes. if anyone interest in that idea they can acquire that idea